bennr01/simpleldapauth/README.md

 ## Aknowledgements

-90% of this code is taken from [Kadi4Mat](https://gitlab.com/iam-cms/kadi).
+90% of this code is taken from [Kadi4Mat](https://gitlab.com/iam-cms/kadi) developed by the Karlsruhe Institute of Technology.

 ## Changes of code compared to original Kadi4Mat version: